 Advanced Micro Devices vs Intel: Which Is the Better Buy in 2026?

 The business model difference runs deeper than most investors realize.
-AMD designs chips and outsources manufacturing to TSMC — it pays TSMC's expertise for cutting-edge process nodes and focuses entirely on design.
+AMD designs chips and outsources manufacturing to TSMC.
+It pays TSMC's expertise for advanced process nodes and focuses entirely on design.
 Intel designs chips and manufactures them internally, which means it's simultaneously defending its design market share while investing billions to become a competitive contract manufacturer.
 Running two hard businesses at once is where Intel's execution risk lives.

 Upgrade to Pro to unlock the full side-by-side signal breakdown for any two stocks.